Name of Trustee

 The Trustee of the Community Impact Foundation welcomes and actively encourages donor involvement in identifying causes and organisations to be supported by grants.
 Expert assistance and specialist grant making advice is also available.
 However, donors should note that under trust and tax law the final grant decisions ultimately rest with the Trustee.

-Once you have established a sub-fund you will be given online access to a variety of information to help you keep track of your activities.
-This will include the monthly value of your sub-fund, listing of donations and grants, six monthly investment report, annual audited accounts and various other useful reference materials.
+Once you have established a Giving Fund you will be given online access to a portal providing a variety of information to help you keep track of your activities.
+This will include the monthly value of your Giving Fund, list of donations and grants, six monthly investment report, annual audited accounts and various other useful reference materials.

-The Public Ancillary Fund Guidelines 2011 allow, in certain circumstances and with the approval of the Trustee and the Australian Tax Office; the transfer of assets between public ancillary funds and the transfer of the balance of a public ancillary fund sub-fund into your own PAF.
-Conversely, the Private Ancillary Fund and Public Ancillary Fund Amendment Guidelines 2016 now allows for the transfer of a PAF into a public ancillary fund sub-fund, like the Community Impact Foundation.
+The Public Ancillary Fund Guidelines 2011 allow, in certain circumstances and with the approval of the Trustee and the Australian Tax Office; the transfer of assets between public ancillary funds and the transfer of the balance of a public ancillary fund sub-fund ("Giving Fund") into your own PAF.
+Conversely, the Private Ancillary Fund and Public Ancillary Fund Amendment Guidelines 2016 now allows for the transfer of a PAF into a public ancillary fund sub-fund ("Giving Fund"), like the Community Impact Foundation.

 The Community Impact Foundation trust deed provides for this flexibility.

-A sub-fund can continue on past your lifetime.
+A Giving Fund can continue on past your lifetime.
 You can nominate a successor to take over grant nominations after your death.
-Alternatively if you do not want to pass this responsibility to family or friends, you can leave a statement of wishes with the Trustee, Australian Impact Investments Pty Ltd, to continue your granting program.
+Alternatively if you do not want to pass this responsibility to family or friends, you can leave a statement of wishes with the Trustee, CIF Services Pty Ltd, to continue your granting program.

-You can also use your will to direct additional money to your sub-fund.
-A correctly constructed will clause will ensure that leaving a gift to your sub-fund is a smooth process.
-It is important that the will clause is worded carefully to help avoid unintended tax implications.
+You can also use your will to direct additional money to your Giving Fund.
+A correctly constructed Will clause will ensure that leaving a gift to your Giving Fund is a smooth process.
+It is important that the Will clause is worded carefully to help avoid unintended tax implications.
 Please see our Fact Sheet for more information.